The boss keeps saying “Jess is responsible for this”.

 Otherwise, your team members will feel as if they are being hung out to dry.

-4. People Won’t Take Responsibility Because They Aren’t Interested In the Work
+4. People Won’t Take Ownership Because They Aren’t Interested In the Work

 Sometimes, efforts to convince someone to take responsibility fail because they just aren’t interested in the work involved.